These series of works emerge from the pandemic period as a time of radical retreat into the private.

 Images from the immediate daily environment slipped into my hands: the house, the garden, the strolls in a Dutch environment.
 Rhythms, patterns and structures that accumulate time began to resonate in my pieces.

-Pastime slowly gave birth to a new jewellery collection.
+Pastime slowly gave birth to a new body of jewellery works.

 Gésine Hackenberg, 2021/22